the-atari-team/se.runxl/README.md

 	./runxl Minced

 and runxl will find the all corresponding entries, including the one from the index file, displays a list and asks for the program to start.
+You can find example index files in indexes folder.

 ## TBD
 * more documentation